jhdrn/myra/README.md

 [![codecov](https://codecov.io/gh/jhdrn/myra/branch/master/graph/badge.svg)](https://codecov.io/gh/jhdrn/myra)

 ## Disclaimer
-This project is currently in alpha stage.
-There are bugs and it's API might change in future versions.
+This project is currently in beta stage.
+It is quite stable but there might be some bugs here and there.
 Use at your own risk!

-### State of the project
-The core API (i.e. `myra/core`) is close to be finalized.
-The other modules are subjects to a lot of changes.

 ## Features
 * **Functional:**